 6.5 National Competitions may incorporate several countries into one (1) competition.
 For the purposes of the Prizes, HeidelbergCement reserves the right to amalgamate several Quarries in different countries into one (1) National Competition.
 Prizes will only be given across the National Competition, and not to each country inside that National Competition.

 7.1 It will be the task of each national Jury to decide the winners in each National Competition.

-7.2 When deliberating, the Jury will refer to the “Topics” and “Evaluation Criteria” listed in the Competition Guidelines, however the Jury may depart from these and reference to any matter it believes is relevant.
+7.2 When deliberating, the Jury will refer to the “categories” and “Evaluation” as described in How to Participate, however the Jury may depart from these and reference to any matter it believes is relevant.